 Leiths at Truro School

-September 2018 will see the opening of the brand new, purpose-built cookery school offering state-of-the art workstations and equipment, a large demonstration area with overhead camera and a brand new Café.
+Our purpose-built cookery school offers state-of-the art workstations and equipment, a large demonstration area with overhead camera and a brand new Café.

 What you will study

 The ‘Leiths Certificate in Food and Wine’ is a prestigious professional cookery course, the primary aim of which is to provide students with valuable life skills for independent living as well as employment opportunities.
 You will gain the confidence to cook by making judgements on the ingredients available, understanding dishes that complement each other on menus, and learning the methods used to cook and serve the food to achieve the best results.
 Over the five-term duration, you will be designated your own workstation including an oven, hob space and kitchen equipment.
 By the end of the course, you should be able to show that you can produce specified dishes using professional methods to the required standard under timed conditions.
 During the first year, you will study a wide range of basic methods to master the basics of professional cookery.
 Beginning with soups, sauces, pastry, bread and cakes you will soon be tackling complex menus such as duck with ginger, honey and lime followed by chocolate mousse and sirloin steak with béarnaise sauce, sauté potatoes and pavlova for dessert, as well as a traditional roast chicken with all the trimmings.